-Director Sam Peckinpah’s 1974 film Bring Me the Head of Alfredo Garcia
+Director Sam Peckinpah’s 1974 film Bring Me the Head of Alfredo Garcia, starring Warren Oates, is one of my favorite movies from the Seventies.

-There are no famous quotes in it, but the film’s title is a modern descendant of a famous quote associated with the date August 29.
+That second line is a modern descendant of a famous Biblical quotation associated with the date August 29.

 About 2,000 years ago, according to the Bible, a rabble-rousing, hair-shirt-wearing, locust-and-honey-eating preacher known as John the Baptist mightily annoyed King Herod and his family.